A tunnel-like structure with organic shapes and warm tones creating a sense of depth and complexity

 Sleep Apnea

-• Symptoms: Loud snoring, restless sleep, sudden awakenings, excessive daytime sleepiness.
+• Symptoms: Loud, chronic snoring, gasping or choking during sleep, abrupt awakenings, morning headaches, and excessive daytime sleepiness.

 Restless Legs Syndrome (RLS)